hankertrix/augment-command.yazi/README.md

 #### Passing arguments to the `shell` command

-Ideally, you will want to avoid using backslashes to escape the shell command arguments, and below are a few ways to do it:
+Ideally, you will want to avoid using backslashes to escape the shell command arguments, so here are a few ways to do it:

-1. Shell arguments that don't have special shell variables on Linux and macOS, like `$SHELL`, or don't contain special shell characters like `>`, `|` or spaces, need not be quoted with double quotes `"` or single quotes `'` respectively.
+1. Shell arguments that don't have special shell variables on Linux and macOS, like `$SHELL`, or don't have special shell characters like `>`, `|` or spaces, need not be quoted with double quotes `"` or single quotes `'` respectively.
    For example: